-Role of the Shareholders' Committee
+Role of the Advisory Committee

 General Meeting of Shareholders

-Shareholders of the Office Fund must be professional institutional investors within the meaning of section 1:1 of the Dutch Financial Markets Supervision Act (FMSA).
+Investors of the Office Fund must be professional institutional investors within the meaning of section 1:1 of the Dutch Financial Markets Supervision Act (FMSA).
 General Meetings of Shareholders are held at least once a year to discuss the annual report, adopt the financial statements and discharge the Statutory Director of the Fund for its management.
-Shareholder approval is required for the Fund Plan and for other resolutions pursuant to the Fund Documents.
+Investors approval is required for the Fund Plan and for other resolutions pursuant to the Fund Documents.